influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/guides/load_directory.md

  dir="/path/to/directory"
 ```

-`dir` specifies the directory where the definition files exist.
+`dir` specifies the directory where the definition files are located.

-The service will attempt to load data from three subdirectories.
+The service will attempt to load the definitions from three subdirectories.

-The `tasks` directory should contain task tickscripts and and the associated templated task
-definition files (either yaml or json).
+The `tasks` directory should contain task TICKscripts and the associated templated task definition files (either YAML or JSON).

-The `templates` directory should contain templated tickscripts.
+The `templates` directory should contain templated TICKscripts.

 The `handlers` directory will contain will contain topic handler definitions in yaml or json.

 ## Tasks

 Task files must be placed in the `tasks` subdirectory of the load service
 directory.
-Defining tasks explicitly will be done according to the following scheme:
+Task TICKscripts are specified based on the following scheme:

-* `id` - the file name without the tick extension
+* `id` - the file name without the `.tick` extension
-* `type` - determined by introspection of the task (stream, batch)
+* `type` - determined by introspection of the task (stream or batch)
 * `dbrp` - defined using the `dbrp` keyword followed by a specified database and retention policy

-For example, the tickscript
+In the following example, the TICKscript will create a `stream` task named `my_task` for the dbrp `telegraf.autogen`.

 ```
 // /path/to/directory/tasks/my_task.tick